GitKraken Client uses profiles to store your app preferences, current Tabs, and Git config information.

 What's saved in each profile?

-The General, Authentication, and UI Preferences settings configured under your Preferences are profile-specific.
+The General, Integrations, and UI Preferences settings configured under your Preferences are profile-specific.

 Your commit avatar is either a generated identicon, or the active Gravatar image linked to your

 .gitconfig email address.
-If you change your Gravatar, your GitKraken avatar will update itself.
+If you change your Gravatar, your GitKraken Client avatar will update itself.

-To change the image, click the profile button in the top right corner then Edit.
+To change the image, click the profile icon in the top right corner then Manage Profiles .

 You can choose from the list of icons available on the left then click .
 Alternatively, you can set a different email address for this profile if the email address has a different Gravatar image associated to it.